jdav0212/IMDb-Top-1000/README.md

 # IMDb Top 1000 Movie Analysis

 Welcome to the IMDb Top 1000 Movie Analysis project!
-This repository contains a Jupyter Notebook report that analyzes the top 1000 rated movies on IMDb, providing insights and visualizations based on the available data.
+This repository contains a Jupyter Notebook report that analyzes the top 1000 rated movies on IMDb, providing insights, visualizations, and statistical tests based on the available data.

 ## Table of Contents
 - [About](#about)